ohmree/advice/README.md

 ccl -l make.lisp
 ```

-If the above doesn't work (because I don't know a whole lot about packaging Common Lisp programs) the following shoudl work in the REPL of a CCL installation that has Quicklisp:
+If the above doesn't work (because I don't know a whole lot about packaging Common Lisp programs) the following should work in the REPL of a CCL installation that has Quicklisp:
 ```lisp
 (load "make.lisp")
 ```